kingluddite/web-dev-notes/jamstack/gatsby/456n-wesbos-master-gatsby/13-building-deployment-responsive-design/50-deploy-to-netlify.md

 * You won't see the new pizza immediately

 ## How do you get the images updating on the site?
-You need to set up a webhook in Sanity so sanity will push everytime you add new pizzas or slices
+You need to set up a webhook in Sanity so sanity will push every time you add new pizzas or slices

 ### Let's do that now
 * In Netlify